Kiran7007/Interview-Preparation/docs/android.md

 - Keys cannot be extracted.
 - Operations happen in secure hardware (if available).
 - Your app remains safe even if rooted.

-Interview Answer:
-> Android Keystore is a secure container that helps store cryptographic keys.
 ---
 ## What are common security risks in Android apps?
 Some common risks: